This example shows the application of coverage analysis to a simple design problem and compares the coverage requirements for different metrics.

 This example requires three test cases for full decision coverage.
 A single test case tests the true outcome for the top level if statement.
 Two test cases test the true and false outcomes for the nested if statement when the top level if statement is false.

-Notice that both if keywords are colored green because they have both been tested true and false.
+if keywords are colored green because they have both been tested true and false.

 cv_demo_helper_b(4); % ignore